 The header name to be set on the incoming request if the credentials are compromised.
 If this header is added, its value will always be 1.
 If credentials have not been identified as compromised, the header will not be added to the request.

 Whether to send the additional_s2s activity, which reports on whether the login was successful, automatically in the postEnforce function.
-This should only be set to false if it is not possible to determine whether the login was successful based on the HTTP response.
+This should only be set to false if it’s not possible to determine whether the login was successful based on the HTTP response.
 However, if that’s the case, then the additional_s2s activity must be sent with px_additional_s2s_activity_header_enabled.

 Whether to attach the additional_s2s payload and URL as headers to the original request.
 This is done so that the additional_s2s activity can be enriched with the proper login_successful value and sent to the provided URL at a later stage.
 This should only be enabled if the px_automatic_additional_s2s_activity_enabled is set to false.